UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 ![SEEM design](assets/model.png?raw=true)

 ## Comparison with SAM
 In the following figure, we compare the levels of interaction and semantics of three segmentation tasks (edge detection, open-set, and interactive segmentation).
 Open-set Segmentation usually requires a high level of semantics and does not require interaction.
-Compared with [SAM](https://arxiv.org/abs/2304.02643), SEEM covers a larger range in both interaction and semantics levels.
+Compared with [SAM](https://arxiv.org/abs/2304.02643), SEEM covers a wider range of interaction and semantics levels.
 For example, SAM only supports limited interaction types like points and boxes, while misses high-semantic tasks since it does not output semantic labels itself.
 The reasons are: First, SEEM has a unified prompt encoder that encodes all visual and language prompts into a joint representation space.
 In consequence, SEEM can support more general usages.
 It has potential to extend to custom prompts.
 Second, SEEM works very well on text to mask (grounding segmentation) and outputs semantic-aware predictions.
 <div  align="center">
 <img src="assets/compare.jpg" width = "500" alt="assets/compare.jpg" align=center />
 </div>